Muscles, skin, bones, and other parts of the human body contain significant amounts of protein, including enzymes, hormones, and antibodies.

 Proteins are long chains of amino acids that form the basis of all life.
 They are like machines that make all living things, whether viruses, bacteria, butterflies, jellyfish, plants, or human function.

-The human body is made up of approximately 100 trillion cells.
-Each cell has thousands of different proteins, which together cause the cell to do its specific job.
-The proteins are tiny machines within the cell.
+The human body consists of around 100 trillion cells.
+Each cell has thousands of different proteins.
+Together, these cause each cell to do its job.
+The proteins are like tiny machines inside the cell.

 Amino acids and proteins

-Protein is made up of amino acids, and amino acids are the building blocks of protein.
+Protein consists of amino acids, and amino acids are the building blocks of protein.
 There are around 20 amino acids.

-These 20 amino acids can be arranged in millions of different ways to create millions of different proteins, and each protein has a specific function in the body.
+These 20 amino acids can be arranged in millions of different ways to create millions of different proteins, each with a specific function in the body.
 The structures differ according to the sequence in which the amino acids combine.

-The U.S. National Library of Medicine lists the 20 different amino acids as: Alanine, arginine, asparagines, aspartic acid, cysteine, glutamic acid, glutamine, glycine - histidine, isoleucine, leucine, lysine, methionine, phenylalanine, proline, serine, threonine, tryptophan, tyrosine, and valine.
+The 20 different amino acids that the body uses to synthesize proteins are: Alanine, arginine, asparagine, aspartic acid, cysteine, glutamic acid, glutamine, glycine, histidine, isoleucine, leucine, lysine, methionine, phenylalanine, proline, serine, threonine, tryptophan, tyrosine, and valine.

-Amino acids are organic molecules that are made of carbon, hydrogen, oxygen, nitrogen, and sometimes sulfur.
+Amino acids are organic molecules that consist of carbon, hydrogen, oxygen, nitrogen, and sometimes sulfur.

 It is the amino acids that synthesize proteins and other important compounds in the human body, such as creatine, peptide hormones, and some neurotransmitters.